About This Program

 - Answer your questions

 - Create connections

 - Visualize future, including the actualization of permanent relationships

 The program representative did not provide information about a Logic Model for 3-5-7 Model®.

 The essential components of the 3-5-7 Model® include:

 - 3 Tasks:

-- The three tasks of the 3-5-7 Model® guide the interventions with young people and families in working with them towards improving well-being and readiness for permanency.
-These three (3) tasks provide the methodology to assure readiness of children and their families to determine permanent relationship opportunities.
+- The three tasks of the 3-5-7 Model® guide the interventions with individuals in working with them towards improving well-being and readiness for permanency.
+These three (3) tasks are designed to provide the methodology to assure readiness of children and their families to determine permanent relationship opportunities and framing the work to be done around trauma issues.
 They indicate where each individual is in reconciling and grieving losses and in moving toward rebuilding relationships.
-The 3-5-7 Model® takes the “guess work” or the “we hope it works” approach out of permanency decision making.
-Young people know when they are ready and families know when they are ready to actualize placements.
+The 3-5-7 Model® Is designed to ensure that young people know their when they are ready to join/rejoin families and ideally actualize relationships of permanence.